RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: Conclusion

 \section{Conclusion}

-In this work, we propose RLRC, a practical and effective framework for VLAs without sacrificing task performance.
-Through a carefully designed three-stage pipeline, structured pruning, performance recovery based on SFT and RL, and 4-bit quantization, we significantly reduce model size and boost inference speed while preserving, and in some cases surpassing, the original model's ability to execute robotic tasks.
-Our experimental results demonstrate that RLRC achieves up to an 8× reduction in memory usage and a 2.3× increase in inference throughput, while maintaining or even surpassing the original VLA’s task performance.
-RLRC demonstrates competitive performance compared to existing methods, making it highly meaningful for deploying VLAs on resource-constrained devices and advancing the practical application of VLA technologies.
+In this work, we present RLRC, a systematic compression and recovery pipeline for VLAs that maintains task performance.
+Through a principled three-stage pipeline comprising structured pruning, performance recovery based on SFT and RL, and 4-bit quantization, we significantly reduce model size and boost inference speed while preserving, and in some cases surpassing, the original model's ability to execute robotic tasks.
+Our experimental results demonstrate that RLRC achieves up to an 8× reduction in memory usage and a 2.3× increase in inference throughput, while maintaining the original VLA’s task performance.
+Our systematic analysis across multiple VLA backbones confirms that RLRC provides a practical and effective pathway for deploying VLAs on resource-constrained devices, advancing the real-world applicability of VLA technologies.